Why Every Company Should Be Considered a Tech Company | Extraordinary Business

 CNBC’s Technology Products Editor, Todd Haselton, talks about how even luxury brands are becoming tech companies.
 A good example is Hermes teaming up with Apple for Apple Watch.

 All in all, every company needs to master technology not just to grow, but to survive.
 The digital age is driving more companies to be described as a tech company, regardless of what their products/services are.
+Think about how you are utilizing technology at your company.
+If you haven’t done this for some time, or at all, sit down with your CTO and discuss how technology can play a bigger role in your business.
+You might be surprised by some of the things you unearth after that meeting.
+This “tech mindset” may very well translate into a higher bottom line and a better loved company.

 Fatima Mansoor is a writer at Aepiphanni, a small business operations and strategy consultancy that exists to help small business owners CREATE | DESIGN | BUILD extraordinary businesses.
 She specializes in business & entrepreneurship, digital marketing, and health & fitness.
 Her focus is on creating compelling web content for small and medium businesses form diverse industries.
 She mostly writes for entrepreneurs and marketing agencies across the US, Australia and UK.